Red, black, blue, cinnamon, cream, fawn, brindled

 Female Boxer Chows are more delicately built than males, and often quieter and more nurturing.

 So, is the Boxer Chow the pooch for you?

 If you are inexperienced with dogs or unwilling to learn how to provide firm guidance for an intelligent canine, then probably not.
 But if you don’t mind a dog that requires a bit more structure and time to get to know them, then the Boxer Chow can be one of the most loyal and loving companions in the world!

 Feature Image Credit: 1 – Source: Meli1670, Pixabay | 2 – Marius-Kristensen, Pixabay

 - Boxer Chow Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Boxer Chow
+- Temperament & Intelligence of the Boxer Chow

 - Things to Know When Owning a Boxer Chow